kullrich/PolyPanner/README.md

 ## Workflow overview

-The standard PolyPanner workflow is detailed here below.
-The syntanx of PolyPanner commands and utility scripts, including user-defined parameters, is documented [here](docs/syntax.md).
+The standard PolyPanner workflow is detailed below.
+The syntax of PolyPanner commands and utility scripts, including user-defined parameters, is documented [here](docs/syntax.md).

 ### 1. Input